 |

-Providing the perfect opportunity for local pups to enjoy a last swim with their furry friends before the end of summer, Pound Pups Pool Parties ensures good dogs will have their day.
+Held annually at the Ngaruawahia and Tuakau pools, the event provides the perfect opportunity for local pups to enjoy a last swim with their furry friends before the end of summer.

 It’s a swim thing…